oldcomputerjunk/oldcomputerjunk.github.io/_posts/2025-02-03-japan-retro-2.markdown

 ![old software](/images/japan2/9.png)
 ![old software 2](/images/japan2/10.png)

-One oddity is some of the second hand gear that was unusual but common, A5-sized USB port scanners, amongst others.
+One oddity is some of the second hand gear that was unusual to me but common, A5-sized USB port scanners, amongst others.
 And DVD / Blue Ray burners & readers are even still very common on the shelf new.

 I do regret not spending 6000 yen and getting a demonstrated working Japanese branded laptop that was running Windows 7, but by that stage I couldn’t go back and find the store they were in.